blimmer/benlimmer.com/_posts/2020-05-16-adding-typescript-types-github-graphql-api.md

 API or server", press the space bar to select it, and press enter.

 ```
 ?
-Where is your schema?: (path or url) src/generated/github-schema-loader.js
+Where is your schema?: src/generated/github-schema-loader.ts
 ```

 We'll point [`graphql-codegen`](https://graphql-code-generator.com/) at the schema published by [`@octokit/graphql-schema`](https://github.com/octokit/graphql-schema) that we installed earlier.
-For now, type `src/generated/github-schema-loader.js` and press enter.
+For now, type `src/generated/github-schema-loader.ts` and press enter.
 We'll create that file in a subsequent step.

 ```
 ?
 Pick plugins: (Press <space> to select, <a> to toggle all, <i> to invert selection)